telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

     For more details, refer to the article on [custom validation rules]({% slug overview_kendoui_validator_widget %}#custom-rules-for-validation) of the Validator.

-    To see the suggested implementation in action, navigate to the online demo on [range validation](http://demos.telerik.com/kendo-ui/numerictextbox/validation).
+    To see the suggested implementation in action, navigate to the online demo on [custom validation](http://demos.telerik.com/kendo-ui/validator/custom-validation).

 ### Support for label Element